dpchami/dira/README.md

 </ul>
 Up you go!

-For any issue about the project update me via <a href="https://github.com/dpchami/dira/issues">Issue trackers here</a>
+For any issue about the project, update the information via <a href="https://github.com/dpchami/dira/issues">Issue trackers here</a>